daikimat/chrome-extension-kinspaX/README.md

 ## Functions
 - Incrementally search thread titles.
+    - Switch threads with cursor keys.
 - Change width of the space thread list to be draggable.
-    - Double-click the Draggable bar to reset the width.
+    - Double-click the draggable bar to reset the width.
 - Read the thread list automatically when scroll to the bottom.
 - Add 2pane mode with thread list and body content.